-Feedback from the community expressed strong support for the use of external expertise.
-The experts who work with the NomCom might be well-placed to assist, and have the benefit of already being familiar with ICANN.
+Community feedback strongly supported the use of external expertise.
+The experts who work with the NomCom might be well-placed to assist, and are already familiar with ICANN.
 The expertise of the existing IRP provider may also be beneficial.

-Please do let us know if this group can assist further.
+Please do let us know if the IRP-IOT can assist further.

 Yours sincerely